heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 (2) `Δ` will initially contain _fewer_ effects than its surrounding context,
     which means we cannot type all programs we want.

-[FIXME: this needs kindness pass.]
+We have adjusted the explanation in the introduction to hopefully reduce confusion.

 > Furthermore, as hefty algebras elaborate all higher-order effects in one go,
 > we should be able to assume that m performs no effect operations other than
 > censor.

-[FIXME: this needs kindness pass.]
+We hope the adjusted phrasing in the introduction has clarified this confusion too.

-No.  Higher-order effect trees can contain multiple effects, so the `m` in `censor f m` can perform effect operations other than `censor`.
+No, higher-order effect trees can contain multiple effects, so the `m` in `censor f m` can perform effect operations other than `censor`.
 As summarized on line 216 of the paper, the so-called "smart constructor" (Sect.
 2.2) for `censor` has the following type: